ARMmbed/icetea/first_time_use_guide.md

 ### Test case example for Hardware and process
-The basic structure, requirements and features of a test case are described in this section using a simple example test case that we will use later for verifying that IcedTea works as expected.
+The basic structure, requirements and features of a test case are described in this section using a simple example test case that we will use later for verifying that Icetea works as expected.

 ```
-from icedtea_lib.bench import Bench
+from icetea_lib.bench import Bench

 class Testcase(Bench):